tony-shifflett/lessonOne/README.md

 * Use a variety of semantic HTML tags
 * Convert a design/mock up into a wireframe, then into an HTML document

-## Preparation

-1. Fork and clone this repository.
-1. Create a new branch, `training`, for your work.
-1. Checkout to the `training` branch.

 ## Introduction

 There are three "ingredients" to every website: HTML, CSS, and JavaScript: